Last Updated on October 30, 2024 by Owen McGab Enaohwo

 On the other hand, orchestration breaks down complex tasks into simpler ones that are easier to manage; in DevOps, this typically includes automated workflows that ensure each step on the development journey runs smoothly and efficiently.

-Additionally, automation is a crucial part of DevOps because it helps to streamline the software development process by automating mundane tasks like code reviews and deployment processes.
+Additionally, automation is a crucial part of DevOps because it helps to streamline a software development company’s process by automating mundane tasks like code reviews and deployment processes.

 This reduces the manual intervention required from dev teams and allows them to focus on developing higher-quality code in less time.